gedaliahknizhnik/gedaliahknizhnik/README.md

 </div>

 I do most of my current development work in Python, but most of my work is *hidden* in private organizational repositories.
 If you want to see samples, shoot me a message or an email and I'm happy to share it.

+## 📫 Contact Me:

+You can reach me by message on my LinkedIn or Twitter accounts, or you can email me at:

+* gedaliah.knizhnik[at]gmail.com
+* knizhnik[at]seas.upenn.edu